grisu/gricli/src/main/resources/help/commands/add.md

-Command:	add [list] [value]
+Command:	add <list> <value>

-Adds a value to list.
+Adds a value to a list.

-    list	: the name of the list
+    list	: The name of the list.
-    value	: the value
+    value	: The value to add.

+Currently available lists are:

+files:            The files attached for a job.